CosmicNvim/cosmic-ui/readme.md

 ## 🚀 Stellar Features

-Cosmic-UI is a simple wrapper around specific vim (and common plugin) functionality in order to provide a quick and easy way to create a Cosmic Neovim experience!
+Cosmic-UI is a simple wrapper around specific vim functionality.
+Built in order to provide a quick and easy way to create a Cosmic UI experience with Neovim!

 It provides customizable UI defaults as well as utility methods.